-The following are the aggregate fees incurred by the Company for services provided by Ernst & Young LLP during fiscal years 2021 and 2020 (in \$ in thousands).
-Canadian, Colombian, Peruvian and Swiss fees have been converted to \$ using the average exchange rate for each year.
+The following are the aggregate fees incurred by the Company for services provided by Ernst & Young LLP during fiscal years 2022 and 2021 (in \$ in thousands).
+Canadian, Colombian, Ecuadorian, Peruvian and Swiss fees have been converted to \$ using the average exchange rate for each year.

-2021 2020
+2022 (\$ in thousands) 2021 (\$ in thousands)

-Audit Fees (1) 1,664 1,540
+Audit Fees (1) 1,450 1,664

-Audit-Related Fees (2) 137 108
+Audit-Related Fees (2) 130 137

-Tax Fees (3) 32 51
+Tax Fees (3) 70 32

+All Other Fees 12 0

-Total 1,833 1,699
+Total 1,662 1,833

-"Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Company's consolidated financial statements.
-This category includes fees for audit or other attest services required by legislation including statutory audits.
-"Audit Related Fees" include fees billed for statutory audit and related services by Ernst & Young LLP but not supporting the Company's opinion.
-"Tax Fees" include fees for tax compliance, tax planning, foreign exchange and transfer pricing.
+- "Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Company's consolidated financial statements.
+This category includes fees for audit or other attest services required by legislation including statutory audits. - "Audit-Related Fees" include fees billed for statutory audit and related services by Ernst & Young LLP but not supporting the Company's opinion, and which are not disclosed in the "Audit Fees" row. - 3.
+"Tax Fees" include fees for tax compliance, tax planning, foreign exchange and transfer pricing. - 4.
+"All Other Fees" includes the aggregate fees billed in each of the last two fiscal years for products and services provided by Ernst & Young LLP, other than the services reported under Audit Fees, Audit-Related Fees and Tax Fees, and for 2022, includes fees related to an information security and cybersecurity benchmarking report.